hetznercloud/terraform-provider-hcloud/website/docs/r/network.html.md

 page_title: "Hetzner Cloud: hcloud_network"
 sidebar_current: "docs-hcloud-resource-network-x"
 description: |-
-  Provides a Hetzner Cloud Network to represent a private network in the Hetzner Cloud.
+  Provides a Hetzner Cloud Network to represent a Network in the Hetzner Cloud.
 ---

 # hcloud_network

- Provides a Hetzner Cloud Network to represent a private network in the Hetzner Cloud.
+ Provides a Hetzner Cloud Network to represent a Network in the Hetzner Cloud.

 ## Example Usage